Judicial Court Divisions

-The Consolidated Family Division encompasses many aspects of family life.
-The Division handles cases involving disputes between spouses or domestic partners, children, or the mental competency of people.
-It manages cases involving minors who are charged with a crime or whose health and safety are at risk.
-The Consolidated Family Division also handles adoption matters where a person legally and permanently assumes all rights and responsibilities from the original parent or parents.
+The Family Division encompasses many aspects of family life.
+The Family Division handles cases involving disputes between spouses or domestic partners, children, or the mental competency of people.

-To ease the tensions that can often be found in family cases, the traditional taxonomy of Plaintiff and Defendant have been replaced by the less confrontational appellations of Petitioner and Respondent.
-Additionally, cases are not designated as husband versus wife, but as “In re the marriage of” or “In re the parentage of”.
+To ease the tensions that can often be found in family cases, the traditional classification of Plaintiff and Defendant have been replaced by the less confrontational titles of Petitioner and Respondent.
+Additionally, cases are not designated as husband versus wife, but as "In re the marriage of."

-The Consolidated Family Division routinely hears the following types of cases:
+The Family Division routinely hears the following types of cases:

 Adoption (AD): Adoptions can take the form of related adoptions or unrelated adoptions.
 In related adoptions, generally a stepparent adopts the natural child of his or her spouse.
 Unrelated adoptions involve adoption of a child that is not biologically related to either parent.